Johan “Joop “C. Varekamp (former CVL Leader)

 Prof. Em.
 University of Tokyo, Japan

 B.T. is the father of sulphur speciation in acid crater lakes.
 Meanwhile Lake Nyos released its CO2 cloud, B.T. and M. Kusakabe contributed to the understanding of the remarkable sulphur chemistry in hyper-acidic crater lakes (Delmelle and Bernard 2015, Volcanic Lakes).
 B.T. recognized in the late 80’s that variations in aqueous polythionates in acid lakes reflect changes in magmatic-hydrothermal systems beneath the lakes.
 B.T applied his method to the most famous and active acid lakes Yugama, Ruapehu, Kawah Ijen and Poás.
 His work is unprecedented and remains unique to date, creating a buzz in the mind of lake geochemists to better unravel the S-story based on B.T.’s fundaments.
-Now retired, B.T. was an active CVL member from CVL2-1990 to CVL6-2004.
+Now retired, B.T. was an active CVL member from CVL2-1990 to CVL6-2004 (in the picture, while descending towards Copahue’s crater lake).

 Michel Halbwachs (Nyos degasser)